PEXANE2/azure-docs.tr-tr/articles/batch/batch-linux-nodes.md

 new_pool.start_task = start_task

 # Create an ImageReference which specifies the Marketplace
-# virtual machine image to install on the nodes.
+# virtual machine image to install on the nodes
 ir = batchmodels.ImageReference(
     publisher="Canonical",
     offer="UbuntuServer",